 Figure 16.
 Functional Differential Abundance Analysis: general workflow.

 To run the analysis, go to Metagenomics → Comparative Analysis → Differential Abundance Analysis of Pfam / EggNOG.
-The wizard allows to select the annotation files, the experimental conditions and other parameters for the test (figure 17 and figure 18).
+The wizard allows the selection of the annotation files, the experimental conditions, and other parameters for the test (figure 17 and figure 18).

 First Wizard Page - Input